jeffh/JKVValue/README.md

         }
         return self;
     }

     @end

 That's it!
 All the cool methods are supported now:

     MyPerson *person = [[MyPerson alloc] initWithFirstName:@"John" lastName:"Doe"];

-    // Since copy returns same instance here, since it assumes immutability.
+    // Copy returns same instance here, since it assumes immutability.
     MyPerson *cloned = [person copy];

-    // this creates a MyPerson copy, but still read only.
-We'll see how to change that later MyPerson *mutableClone = [person mutableCopy];
+    // this creates a new MyPerson instance, but still read only.
+We'll see how to change that later.
+    MyPerson *mutableClone = [person mutableCopy];

     [person isEqual:mutableClone]; // => true